palmacas/wiki-documents/docs/Network/RaspberryPi_Devices/LTE_CAT_4_EG25_GL_4G_HAT_for_Raspberry_Pi/Applications/tcp_ip_rpi_4g_lte_hat.md

 ---
-description: Discover how the 4G LTE HAT for Raspberry Pi and MQTT protocol enable efficient, real-time communication for IoT and IIoT applications.
-Simplify remote connectivity with AT commands for scalable, high-speed data transmission and remote management.
+description: Unleash the power of TCP for your Raspberry Pi 4G HAT.
+Explore how TCP ensures reliable data exchange, essential for IoT applications, remote monitoring, and more.

 title: 4G LTE HAT on Raspberry Pi- TCP/IP Networking Explained
 keywords: